Scientific name: Spondias dulcis

 Light: Full sunlight.

-Water: Water when the soil feels dry to the touch.
+Water: Water when soil feels dry to touch.

-Fertiliser: Feed with organic pellets fertiliser once a month.
+Fertiliser: Feed with slow release pellets or liquid fertiliser once a month.

 Plant size: Vary in sizes